 Many people have issues with goal setting due to setting limiting obstacles in their own way.

-Some of the most common barriers to goals setting involve fear and lack of belief in yourself enough to even set a goal, much less follow steps toward achieving them.
-Perhaps if you know some of the most common goal setting obstacles you can work toward overcoming them.
+Some of the most common barriers to goal setting involve fear and lack of belief in yourself enough to even set a goal, much less follow steps toward achieving them.
+Perhaps if you know some of the most common goal-setting obstacles you can work toward overcoming them.

 You Don’t Want What You Think You Want

 Some goals are set because other people want them for you.
 If you don’t really want what you say you want, it will be very difficult to set a goal for that thing.
 Be sure that you’ve set the goals for the right reasons and that it’s something you really want.
 Write down the pros and cons of any goal and know why you want to achieve that result before setting it in stone.

 You Don’t Truly Understand the Importance of Goal Setting